Mattel Earnings Call Transcripts

 -

 Q1 2025 saw net sales up 2% (4% in constant currency), gross margin expansion, and strong category performance.
-Mitigating actions are expected to fully offset $270M in incremental tariff costs, but full-year guidance is paused due to demand uncertainty.
+Mitigating actions are expected to fully offset $270M in tariff costs for 2025, but full-year guidance is paused due to demand uncertainty.

 -